marymaerasga/AW-Sales-Dashboard-Power-Bi/README.md

 # Business Intelligence with Power BI - End-to-End Solution Training

 ## Overview
-This repository contains the final project for the "Business Intelligence with Power BI End-to-End Solution Training," conducted by DICT Region IVA - Calabarzon in collaboration with DSA.
+This repository contains the final output for the "Business Intelligence with Power BI End-to-End Solution Training," conducted by DICT Region IVA - Calabarzon in collaboration with DSA.
 The training provided comprehensive coverage of Business Intelligence (BI) concepts and tools, culminating in the development of a Power BI project to demonstrate the application of the skills learned.

 ## Project Highlights
 Objective: Build a complete BI solution using Power BI, showcasing end-to-end capabilities from data collection to visualization.